postmanlabs/postman-docs/_posts/02_pro/01_managing_pro/2017-05-04-activating_trial.md

    *   Sign in to your Postman account from the Postman [home page](https://www.getpostman.com/){:target="_blank"}.
    *   On the [dashboard page](https://app.getpostman.com/dashboard/team-plans){:target="_blank"}, click **Activate trial**.
         [![activate](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/activate_trial.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/activate_trial.png)
-   *   The Postman dashboard{:target="_blank"} page reappears and indicates how many days you have in the Pro trial.
+   *   The Postman dashboard{:target="_blank"} page indicates how many days you have in the Pro trial.
 You can setup a team, create collections, and download Mac, Windows, or Linux native Postman apps.
         [![manage trial](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/activate_option_new_dashboard.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/activate_option_new_dashboard.png)

+You can also try the beta Pro dashboard by clicking the **Try the data dashboard** button.

 ### If you don't already have a Postman account